 Live in an expensive area?
 Unbelievably, you can get an FHA loan of over $2 million for some multifamily properties in many areas of the country.

-Get started on your FHA multifamily pre-approval.
+Contact a lender to start on your FHA multifamily pre-approval.

 2. Fannie Mae Conventional